§ 4a Residence Act

 What obligations to provide information exist towards authorities?

 As part of the approval process, the employer is obligated to provide the Federal Employment Agency with all relevant information about the employment relationship (Section 39 (4) of the Residence Act).
-This includes, among other things, information on remuneration, working hours, activity, social security contributions, and, if applicable, professional authorization.
+This includes, among other things, information on remuneration, working hours, occupation, social security contributions, and, if applicable, professional authorization.

 7. Conclusion

 Employing skilled foreign workers offers companies numerous opportunities, but is also associated with clearly defined employer obligations.
 According to Section 4a of the Residence Act (AufenthG), employers must check the work permit before hiring, retain residence documents, and inform the relevant immigration authorities in the event of any changes, such as a change of employer or termination of the employment relationship.
-Furthermore, employers are required to provide information to the Federal Employment Agency and to cooperate in issuing the necessary documents for the skilled worker.
+Furthermore, employers are required to provide information to the Federal Employment Agency and cooperate in issuing the necessary documents for the skilled worker .
 Failure to comply with these obligations can result in heavy fines.
 Companies protect themselves legally by consistently implementing and documenting their obligations under residence law.

-List of sources
+List of Sources (Paywall)

 [2] Kluth/Heusch, BeckOK, Aliens Law, 3rd edition 2025, § 4a